This article was published on April 15, 2026

 Theuma was characteristically blunt about the reasoning.
-“In Q1 2026, $2 trillion in SaaS market cap was erased,” he wrote.
-“The per-seat model is under structural pressure it won’t recover from.
-AI agents are replacing the workflows our customers pay for.
+In Q1 2026, roughly $2 trillion in SaaS market cap was erased.
+The per-seat model is under structural pressure it will not recover from.
+AI agents are replacing the workflows that SaaS customers pay for.
 The companies that win the next decade will not look like the ones that won the last one.

 A decade of SaaS playbooks

 The companies that passed through SaaStock’s stages read like a directory of the European SaaS generation.
 Intercom, Paddle, Calendly, Miro, and Personio all featured as speakers or sponsors at various points over the decade.
-Theuma, who spent 11 years in IT and telecoms sales before starting a SaaS blog called SaaScribe in 2015, built the conference into a community and then leveraged that community into BackFuture Ventures, an early-stage fund investing in European SaaS companies.
+Theuma, who spent 11 years in IT and telecoms sales before starting SaaScribe in 2015, built the conference into a community and then leveraged that community into BackFuture Ventures, an early-stage fund investing in European SaaS companies.

 The SaaSpocalypse is real

-Theuma’s timing tracks with what investors have taken to calling the “SaaSpocalypse.”
+Theuma’s timing tracks with what investors have taken to calling the SaaSpocalypse.
 Between January and mid-February 2026, roughly $2 trillion in market capitalisation was wiped from the software sector.
 On 3 February alone, $285 billion in value vanished in a single session.
 Every SaaS company is scrambling to integrate AI, but the market is punishing those whose core business model remains tied to human headcount.

 What Shift AI signals